jmolivas/composer-resolver/README.md

 $ docker service update --mount-add type=volume,source=composer-cache,destination=/var/composer-cache composer-resolver_worker
 ```

-That's it.
+That's it, your Composer resolver swarm is running.
+If and how you make
+it accessible from the outside world, however, depends on your integration
+and I'll leave that to you.
 Check out the configuration options that are following now.

 ### Configure